dizhang168/shadow-dom-selection/OLD-selection-api-spec-changes.md

 ### getComposedRanges

-We update the existing steps:
+We update the existing steps of [getComposedRanges](https://w3c.github.io/selection-api/#dom-selection-getcomposedranges):

 2. Otherwise, let startNode be start node of the range associated with this, and let startOffset be start offset of the range.
 3. ...